Sparse Density Trees and Lists: An Interpretable Alternative to High-Dimensional Histograms: Consistency

 \section{Consistency}

-A consistent model has estimates that converge to the real densities as the size of the training set grows.
-Consistency of conventional histograms is well studied for example, \cite{abou1976conditions,devroye1983distribution}.
-More generally, consistency for general rectangular partitions has been studied by \cite{zhao1991almost,lugosi1996consistency}.
-Typical consistency proofs, (e.g.,\cite{citeulike:3463149,Ram:2011:DET:2020408.2020507}) require the leaf diameters to become asymptotically smaller as the size of the data grows.
-In our case if the ground truth density is a tree, we do not want our models to asymptotically produce smaller and smaller bin sizes, we would rather they reproduce the ground truth tree.
-This means we require a new type of consistency proof. \\
+A consistent method has estimates that converge to the real densities as the size of the training set grows.
+Consistency of conventional histograms is well studied \citep[for example][]{abou1976conditions,devroye1983distribution}.
+More generally, consistency for general rectangular partitions has been studied by \citet{zhao1991almost} and \citet{lugosi1996consistency}.

+Typical consistency proofs \citep[e.g.,][]{citeulike:3463149,Ram:2011:DET:2020408.2020507} require the leaf diameters to become asymptotically smaller as the size of the data grows.
+In our case, if the ground truth density is a tree, we do \textit{not} want our methods to asymptotically produce smaller and smaller bin sizes, we would rather they reproduce the ground truth tree.
+This means we require a new type of consistency proof.

-\textbf{Definition 1}: \textit{Density trees} have a single root and there are conditions on each branch.
-A density value, $f_l$ is associated with each leaf $l$ of the tree. \\
+\textbf{Definition 1}: Trees have a single root and there are conditions on each branch.
+A density value, $f_l$ is associated with each leaf $l$ of the tree.

-\textbf{Definition 2}: Two trees, $T_1$ and $T_2$ are \textit{equivalent} with respect to density $f$ if they assign the same density values to every data point on the domain, $f_{T_1}(x)=f_{T_2}(x)$, for all $x$.
-We denote the class of trees that are equivalent to $T$ as $[T]_f$.\\
+\textbf{Definition 2}: Two trees, $T_1$ and $T_2$ are \textrm{equivalent} with respect to density $f$ if they assign the same density values to every data point on the domain, that is $f_{T_1}(x)=f_{T_2}(x)$, for all $x$.
+We denote the class of trees that are equivalent to $T$ as $[T]_f$.